aallam/aallam.github.io/_posts/rxjava/2019-02-02-rxjava:-action-operators.md

 Processing: Delta
 Received: 5
 ```
-It also possible to leverage `doAfterNext()` which performs the action _after_ the emission is passed downstream rather than before.
+It is also possible to leverage `doAfterNext()` which performs the action _after_ the emission is passed downstream rather than before.

 ## doOnComplete()
 The `doOnComplete()` operator fires off an action when `onComplete()` is called at the point in the `Observable` chain: